Create a

 • Accurate or error-free (Spelling of name; SSN; employee ID).

-• Complete or comprising of every piece of required information (month, day, and year of birth; first, last, and maiden names).
+• Complete or comprising every piece of required information (month, day, and year of birth; first, last, and maiden names).

 • Standardized data entered and transferred in the same database field format (termination date = mm/dd/yyyy).

-• Timely as up to date and current as possible (e.g., daily) (calculated tenure; contributions towards FICA annual limit).
+• Timely as up to date, and current as possible (e.g., daily) (calculated tenure; contributions towards FICA annual limit).

 • Valid as reflective of actual reality (dependents’ names and ages; PTO days and hours accumulated).